molgenis/GAP/scripts/Autosomal_QC/README.md

-# Quality Control for GSA array on the UMCG HPC
+# Quality Control for GSA-genotyped on the UMCG HPC for UGLI
 Created by: Raul Aguirre-Gamboa, Esteban Lopera-Maya. \
 Contact information: e.a.lopera.maya@umcg.nl. \